DonJayamanne/pythonVSCode/README.md

 * If Python is in the current path
   + You're ready to use it.
 * If using a custom Python Version or a Virtual Environment
-  + Configure the path to the python executable in python.pythonPath of the settings.json file ([further details here](https://github.com/DonJayamanne/pythonVSCode/wiki/Python-Path-and-Version#python-version-used-for-intellisense-autocomplete-linting-formatting-etc))
+  + Configure the path to the python executable in `python.pythonPath` of the `settings.json` file ([further details here](https://github.com/DonJayamanne/pythonVSCode/wiki/Python-Path-and-Version#python-version-used-for-intellisense-autocomplete-linting-formatting-etc))

-For further information and details continue through to the [documenetation](https://github.com/DonJayamanne/pythonVSCode/wiki).
+For further information and details continue through to the [documentation](https://github.com/DonJayamanne/pythonVSCode/wiki).

 ##Feature Requests and contributions
 * Contributions are always welcome.
 Fork it, modify it and create a pull request.